Did you know you can now book a picnic or fire pit online?

 • The Non-Designated Open Air Burn site is set at least 3.04 metres (10 feet) from any combustible structures or objects and the space above the burn is at least 3.04 metres (10 feet) from vegetation and the drip line (overhanging branches) of trees.

-• Must be attended, controlled and supervised by an adult person at all times and shall be completely extinguished before the open air burn site is vacated.
+• Must be attended, controlled and supervised by an adult at all times and shall be completely extinguished before the open-air burn site is vacated.

-• Prohibited burn materials include household waste, construction waste, rubber or rubber products, plastic or plastic products, and waste petroleum products, pressure treated wood, creosote-treated wood and any material or materials which are prohibited by the Environmental Protection Act, R.S.O.
+• Prohibited burn materials include household waste, construction waste, rubber or rubber products, plastic or plastic products, waste petroleum products, pressure-treated wood, creosote-treated wood and any material or materials which are prohibited by the Environmental Protection Act, R.S.O.
 1990, Chapter E.19, as amended.

-• At times some features may be closed for mechanical repairs and we cannot guarantee all water park features will be operational during your visit, please visit the Kidstown Water Playground facility page for up to date information.
+• At times some features may be closed for mechanical repairs and we cannot guarantee all water park features will be operational.
+Visit Kidstown Water Park for up-to-date information.

 • Groups are guaranteed the designated picnic area during their permitted time only.
 Groups are permitted to use the water park outside of their permit time.